zontreck/ASim/README.md

 This is considered an alpha release.
 Some stuff works, a lot doesn't.
 If it breaks, you get to keep *both* pieces.

-# Compiling OpenSim
+# Compiling ZSim

 Please see BUILDING.md if you downloaded a source distribution and need to build OpenSim before running it.

-# Running OpenSim on Windows
+# Running ZSim on Windows

 You will need .NET 4.0 for versions up to 0.9.0.1 and .NET 4.6 for others.

 We recommend that you run OpenSim from a command prompt on Windows in order to capture any errors.

-To run OpenSim from a command prompt
+To run ZSim from a command prompt

- * cd to the bin/ directory where you unpacked OpenSim
+ * cd to the bin/ directory where you unpacked ZSim
- * review and change configuration files (.ini) for your needs. see the "Configuring OpenSim" section
+ * review and change configuration files (.ini) for your needs. see the "Configuring ZSim" section
- * run OpenSim.exe or opensim32.exe for small regions
+ * run zSim.exe or zsim32.exe for small regions

-# Running OpenSim on Linux
+# Running ZSim on Linux

 You will need Mono >= 2.10.8.1 up to version 0.9.0.1 and mono > 5.0 on others.
 On some Linux distributions you may need to install additional packages.
-See http://opensimulator.org/wiki/Dependencies for more information.
+Simply find the equivalent of mono-complete on your distribution and install it.
+You may need a basic code compiling toolchain, look it up for your distribution.
+On ubuntu this package is build-essential

-To run OpenSim, from the unpacked distribution type:
+To run ZSim, from the unpacked distribution type:

  * cd bin
- * review and change configuration files (.ini) for your needs. see the "Configuring OpenSim" section
+ * review and change configuration files (.ini) for your needs. see the "Configuring ZSim" section
- * run ./opensim.sh
+ * run ./zsim.sh

-# Configuring OpenSim
+# Configuring ZSim

-When OpenSim starts for the first time, you will be prompted with a series of questions that look something like:
+When ZSim starts for the first time, you will be prompted with a series of questions that look something like:

-	[09-17 03:54:40] DEFAULT REGION CONFIG: Simulator Name [OpenSim Test]:
+	[09-17 03:54:40] DEFAULT REGION CONFIG: Simulator Name [ZSim Test]:

 For all the options except simulator name, you can safely hit enter to accept the default if you want to connect using a client on the same machine or over your local network.

 You will then be asked "Do you wish to join an existing estate?".
-If you're starting OpenSim for the first time then answer no (which is the default) and provide an estate name.
+If you're starting ZSim for the first time then answer no (which is the default) and provide an estate name.

 Shortly afterwards, you will then be asked to enter an estate owner first name,